Flows-Convergence/template-website/README.md

 ### adding new commits
 New changes that will be merged to main
-Changes as suggested by Navneel, retrigger/
+Changes as suggested by Navneel, retrigger the github.